saikamara59/film-fanatics/planning.md

 ## Features

-1. user authentication: Sign Up: users can create account using their email and password -Login and Logout: Users can log in and access features like posting reviews and managing profiles
+1. User Authentication: Sign Up: users can create account using their email and password -Login and Logout: Users can log in and access features like posting reviews and managing profiles.